-This proposal attempts to be general, meaning that it can be used for multiplexing packets belonging to a generic protocol on a single packet belonging to other (or the same) protocol).
-Thus, we will talk about the "multiplexed" protocol, and the "multiplexing" protocol.
-The "external header" will be the one of the "multiplexing" protocol (see the figure (Figure 1)).
+This proposal attempts to be general, meaning that it can be used for multiplexing packets belonging to a generic protocol on a single packet belonging to other (or the same) protocol.
+Thus, we will talk about the "multiplexed" protocol, and the "tunneling" protocol, being Simplemux the "multiplexing" protocol.
+The "external header" will be the one of the "tunneling" protocol (see the figure (Figure 1))

 For example, if a number of IPv6 packets have to travel over an IPv4 network, they can be multiplexed into a single IPv4 packet.
-In this case, IPv4 is the "multiplexing" protocol and IPv6 is the "multiplexed" protocol.
+In this case, IPv4 is the "tunneling" protocol and IPv6 is the "multiplexed" protocol.
 The IPv4 header is called in this case the "external header".
 The scheme of this packet would be: